KhushPatibandha/kolon/docs/docs.md

 - Operator
 - right operand

-NOTE: If the left and right operands are call expressions that return a value, their length must be equal to 1.
+Note: If the left and right operands are call expressions that return a value, their length must be equal to 1.

 ### Left: `int`, Right: `int`